ruester/gfz-command-line-tool-repository/README.md

 docker file system.
 So also temporary files that are already on the server must be copied to the container.

-The overhead may course longer runtimes - and may also course timeouts on client side.
+The overhead may course longer run times - and may also course timeouts on client side.

 Another problem is that the image id differ when created on different machines.
 The reason for that is that in most docker build processes there is a kind of update for a linux package manager.
 Executed on different machines and in a different time forces differences in the files of the system.
-That means that the checksums of the layers of the docker build process will differ.
+That means that the check sums of the layers of the docker build process will differ.

 Also the whole process of the installation is much more complicated.

 However the use of docker gives some advantages:

-* All the process executions are seperated.
+* All the process executions are separated.
 There is no way that they may influence each other.
 * All temporary files created by the command line executable are removed after the execution by removing the docker container.